Bashyitsi/alu-shell/loops_conditions_and_parsing/README.md

-You must use the until loop (for and while are forbidden)
+You must use the while loop (for and until are forbidden)

+You must use the if statement